brunavita/techbiosis/README.md

 23212 twenty-three thousand two hundred twelve
 1049875: one million forty-nine thousand eight hundred seventy-five

+# Running classes
+There are two running classes for each exercise: SortBall and NumberToWord.

 # Running the tests
 There are two JUnit classes for each exercise: SortTest and ConvertNumberToWordTest.